 Long gone are the days when simply setting up a website was enough to give you a head start on high street retailers.
 Many of the biggest names on the high street (not all, mind) are operating slick online operations as well.

-And, let’s face it, a known brand (whether a high street store or huge online player like Amazon or ASOS) has a “trust” factor for many consumers.
+And, let’s face it, a known brand (whether a high street store or huge online players like Amazon or ASOS) has a “trust” factor for many consumers.

 It’s a tricky time to start an e-commerce business.
 Amazon owns so much of the market and both SEO and paid search have become fiercely competitive spaces over the past decade.
 So you either need deep pockets, a lot of patience or a combination of the two in order to get established in many cases.